The Duistermaat-Heckman formula and the cohomology of moduli spaces of polygons: The Cohomology Ring of

 Therefore it is a central problem to determine when the $c_i$ generate the cohomology ring $H^*(M(r)).$ When $M(r)$ is toric it is well known that this is the case (see for example \cite{fulton}).
-Still, for many generic choices of the length vector $r,$ the associated polygon space $M(r)$ is not toric.
+Still, there are choices of $r$ for which the polygon space $M(r)$ is not toric, as it is the case, for example, for $r=(1,1,1,1,1)$, cf. \cite{hk2} and Remark \ref{bending}.

 In general let $\Delta$ be the set of regular values of $\mu$ in the convex polytope $\Xi.$ The connected components $\Delta^{\!
 1}, \ldots, \Delta^{\ell}$ of $\Delta$ are themselves convex polytopes.
-Therefore, by the Duistermaat-Heckman Theorem, the diffeotype of the reduced space $M(r)$ (thus also its cohomology ring) depends only on the region $\Delta^{\! i}$ that contains $r.$ If the closure of $\Delta^{\! i}$ contains a vertex of $\Xi,$ then its associated reduced space is a toric manifold and its associated cohomology ring is generated by the $c_i,$ \cite{gs95}.
+Therefore, by the Duistermaat-Heckman Theorem, the diffeotype of the reduced space $M(r)$ (thus also its cohomology ring) depends only on the chamber $\Delta^{\! i}$ that contains $r.$ If the closure of $\Delta^{\! i}$ contains a vertex of $\Xi,$ then its associated reduced space is a toric manifold and its associated cohomology ring is generated by the $c_i,$ \cite{gs95}.

 We prove that this holds for each regular value $r$ by applying the wall-crossing analysis we did in Section \ref{crossing the walls}, showing that crossing a wall has the effect of killing some relations, and so (roughly speaking) some of the generators that were ``hidden'' appear.